bitquery/streaming-data-platform-docs/docs/start/errors.md

 - **Review Query Parameters:** Ensure that the query adheres to the specified limits, sorting criteria, and filters as required in a standard [query](/docs/start/first-query.md).
 - **Validate Syntax:** Double-check the syntax of the query to identify any mistakes or discrepancies.
 - **Consult Documentation:** Refer to Bitquery documentation for similar examples.
-- **Escalation:** If the issue persists or requires further assistance, consider filing a detailed ticket on [Bitquery Support](https://support.bitquery.io/) for specialized help and resolution.
+- **Escalation:** If the issue persists or requires further assistance, consider filing a detailed ticket on [Bitquery Support](https://support.bitquery.io/) for help and resolution.

 ---